A member of my coaching program asked a question about the legality of using a pseudonym or alias when writing marketing communications.

-And if you use an alias to tell a story, whether dramatized or written in a sales letter, you're generally safe.
+Also, if you use an alias to tell a story, whether dramatized or written in a sales letter, you’re generally safe.
 However, if you make claims under an assumed name, then it is illegal when the assumed name is presented as fact.

 Of course, before you ultimately decide to use an alias, particularly if you’re concerned about whether or not you’re crossing a line, consult with an attorney.